 1) The MBA 57 credit hour degree program including:

-- Roughly 30 credit hour MBA core (no credit is awarded for Business Administration core courses successfully waived; credit must be earned with Business electives);
+Roughly 30 credit hours of MBA core (no credit is awarded for Business Administration core courses successfully waived; credit must be earned with Business electives);

-- The 21 hour core, no credit is awarded for core courses successfully waived credit must be earned with Ford School electives;
+The 26 hour core, no credit is awarded for core courses successfully waived; credit must be earned with Ford School electives; there are no automatic waivers for PubPol courses based on MBA curriculum, but students may petition for waiver of program requirements based on specific MBA courses taken;

-- Participation in the Integrated Policy Exercise (IPE), an intensive week-long practical application exercise for all Ford School students at the beginning of two of three winter terms.
+Integrated Policy Exercise (IPE), an intensive 2-3 day practical application exercise for all Ford School students must be completed at least once.

 The total credit hours for the dual degree program must be at least 84.